Located on the Pacific coast of South America, the Republic of Chile is bordered by Peru, Bolivia, and Argentina. It is a presidential republic.

 Constitution and government

-A constitutionally secular state, the Constitution grants freedom of belief and practice that are not opposed to “morality, good customs or the public order”.
-Churches may be officially recognised as long as they meet security and hygiene conditions under the law.
+Article 19(6) of the Constitution grants freedom of belief and practice that are not opposed to “morality, good customs or the public order”.

 Religious privileges